Howard Stern: 1981–1985: WWDC and WNBC

-1985–1993: WXRK and early television and video projects
+1985–1993: WXRK, early television and video projects

-After his firing from WNBC, Stern kept in touch with his audience by booking dates at clubs with a live stage show.
-He declined offers to work in Los Angeles, including NBC's offer of $50,000 if he accepted the move, but chose to stay in New York to "kick NBC's ass".
-In a press conference held in October 1985, Stern announced the signing of a five-year contract with Infinity Broadcasting worth an estimated $500,000 to host afternoons on its rock music station WXRK from November 18.
-WNBC agreed to let Stern out of his contract.
-Otherwise, the station was obliged to pay him for the remainder of his deal.
-Determined to beat Imus and WNBC in the ratings, Stern moved to the prime time morning slot in February 1986.
-The show entered syndication on August 18 that year when WYSP in Philadelphia began to simulcast the program.
-In the New York market, Stern had the highest-rated morning radio program between 1994 and 2001.
-During Stern's twenty years at WXRK, his show was syndicated in 60 markets across North America and gained a peak audience of 20 million listeners.
+After his dismissal from WNBC, Stern maintained his connection with listeners by performing live stage shows at clubs.
+He declined several offers to relocate to Los Angeles, including a $50,000 proposal from NBC, instead choosing to remain in New York City, stating his intent to "kick NBC's ass."

+At a press conference in October 1985, Stern announced he had signed a five-year contract with Infinity Broadcasting, reportedly worth $500,000, to host afternoon programming on its rock station WXRK beginning November 18.
+WNBC agreed to release him from the remainder of his contract, avoiding the obligation to continue paying his salary.

+Seeking to compete directly with Imus and WNBC, Stern transitioned to the prime morning time slot in February 1986.
+The program entered syndication on August 18, 1986, when WYSP began simulcasting the show.
+In the New York market, Stern hosted the highest-rated morning radio program from 1994 through 2001.
+Over his two-decade tenure at WXRK, Stern's show expanded to 60 markets across North America and reached a peak audience of approximately 20 million listeners.